Great-Lakes-Planetarium-Association/glpa-infodisplay/README.md

 NodeCG and this bundle make use of the following Node.JS modules:

 * pm2 - Run NodeCG as a background service task
-* bower - front-end package management tool.
-  Note: it is recommended to still use bower despite it being deprecated.
-Polymer still requires bower usage and therefore using yarn adds additional, unnecessary complexity.
 * nodecg-cli - NodeCG utility for installing bundles and creating a default bundle configuration.